 Where to go for help

-- If you need some help figuring out what to write, make an appointment with a Career Center counselor to come up with a plan.
+- If you need some help figuring out what to write, make an appointment with a Berkeley Career Engagement counselor to come up with a plan.

 - Once you have done a draft, show it to people you trust such as faculty, GSIs, family, friends, letter of recommendation writers, etc. The best people to review your statement are those who know you well and have excellent writing skills.